-The lower temperatures allow the fats to solidify in place in the chicken skin, resulting in tough, rubbery skin.
+The lower temperatures allow the fats to solidify in place in the chicken skin, resulting in rough, rubbery skin.

 The only way to avoid rubbery chicken skin in a smoker is to abandon the low and slow cook method and crank up the heat!

-Increasing the heat will reduce the cook-time in a whole medium-sized bird smoker to between 1 and 2 hours.
+Increasing the heat will reduce the cooking time in a medium-sized bird smoker to between 1 and 2 hours.

 More Tips for Crispy Chicken Skin in a Smoker

-If you are familiar with smoking other meat but just starting out with chicken, some practices that benefit other meats will be detrimental to crispy chicken skin in the smoker.
+If you are familiar with smoking other meat but just starting with chicken, some practices that benefit other meats will be detrimental to crispy skin in the smoker.

 - Avoid spritzing the chicken.
-Spritzing is another smoking practice used to keep red meat cuts, like brisket, moist in the smoker.
+Spritzing is another smoking practice that keeps red meat cuts, like brisket, moist in the smoker.
 When smoking chicken, you should avoid spritzing altogether since this will prevent the skin from drying out.

 - Use a dry rub.
 To add flavor, use a dry rub rather than a wet sauce.

 - Don’t wrap the chicken.
 Other smoked meats are often wrapped in paper or foil during parts of the process.
-Don’t do this with chicken; it will turn the skin soft and mushy, and the final cook will make the skin rubbery.
+Please don’t do this with chicken; it will turn the skin soft and mushy, and the final cook will make the skin rubbery.

-Cooking chicken in a smoker requires different techniques and strategies compared to red meat and pork done in the smoker.
+Cooking chicken in a smoker requires different techniques and strategies compared to red meat and pork done in a smoker.